BawdyAnarchist/quBSD/Future_Development.md

 Cleanup the github.
 You have scripts in there that arent relevant from full copies of $ubin

 Are there going to be differences to code into prepare_vm between Linux, Windows, and FreeBSD?

-ULTIMATE LAST CHECK, NEED TO SEARCH ALL "VM" instances, coz of new naming conventions"

 Integrate in qb-i3-launch as well